-f2) Removal of debris /clean-up: relative effectiveness $\ensuremath{\square}$ EXCELLENT a) The international beach clean-up day.
+- > There are three particular programmes: - a) The international beach clean-up day.
 This functions as a significant awareness-raising day involving politicians, local authorities, schools etc. while cleaning up the beach.
-This event is generally very well organised and supported.
+This event is generally very well organised and supported. - b) The Working for the Coast programme.

-There are three particular programmes:

-b) The Working for the Coast programme.
 This programme takes place on an ongoing basis.
 Individuals from poor communities are employed to do various labour intensive, limited-skills tasks on the coast including beach cleaning and removal of alien vegetation.
 This is a multimillion rand, national programme but is particularly useful in parks and remote areas that do not receive such services from local authorities. c) Municipal solid waste removal projects: are operating in all urban and peri-urban coastal towns.
-During peak holiday periods (like new year which overlap with turtle nesting and hatching) the programme is intensified and beaches are cleaned on a daily basis.
+During intensified and beaches are cleaned on a daily basis.